Illinois 10 Day Notice to Cure

 Providing Sufficient Notice

 According to the state law of Illinois there is a minimum notice period of 10 days from when this form is served to when the case is taken to court.
-The state provides only 5 days for payment of rent but for violations of the contract it is important for landlords to wait the full 10 days.
+The state provides only 5 days for payment of rent but for violations of the contract landlords need to wait the full 10 days.

 It is also necessary to factor in the amount of time it takes for the tenant to receive the notice.
 For instance, if the landlord mails the notice then an additional 3 days is included in the notice period to provide enough time for the tenant to receive the notice and act upon it.